E-GIVING

 Dear Friends, Our work within our local community and beyond is supported by donations from members and friends.
 Good Shepherd has several options for those looking to make donations to its ongoing work.

-Give by Mail ~ You can make your gifts by check, mailed to PO Box 495, Jericho, VT 05465 and you can now give online.
+Give by Mail ~ You can make your gifts by check, mailed to PO Box 495, Jericho, VT 05465 or you can now give online using PayPal and or Vanco.

 Give Online ~For your convenience, we now offer 2 ways to safely give online: the trusted Vanco* eGiving tool and donation via PayPal allow you to make your gift online, securely.
 You can use a credit card or bank account.
 You can make a one-time gift of any amount you choose or set up a recurring donation.